-Citrix App Layering makes it easier to manage your Windows applications.
-Citrix App Layering can help you manage your applications and operating systems regardless of which hypervisor or provisioning service you use.
+Citrix App Layering, also known as Enterprise Layer Manager (ELM), makes it easier to manage your Windows applications.
+App Layering can help you manage your applications and operating systems regardless of which hypervisor or provisioning service you use.

-Citrix App Layering separates the management of your operating system and apps from your infrastructure.
-With Citrix App Layering you can install each of your apps and operating system patches once, and then use them as part of any image you deploy.
+App Layering separates the management of your operating system and apps from your infrastructure.
+With App Layering, you can install each of your apps and operating system patches one time, and then use them as part of any image you deploy.
 You can publish layered images as open standard virtual disks that you can use in any environment.
 This allows you to maintain a single Windows installation, and a single copy of each application, that you use for all of your images across all of your virtual environments.

-Citrix App Layering lets you package any Windows app as a virtual disk, layer and deliver it, installation-free, to session hosts.
-With Citrix App Layering, you can:
+App Layering lets you package any Windows app as a virtual disk, layer and deliver it, installation-free, to session hosts.
+With App Layering, you can:

 You can deliver new applications, application updates, and Windows patches to an entire Remote Desktop Session Host (RDSH) farm with a single image update.